quicheeee/my-version-of-pj4/README.md

   	This exception is thrown when an attempted sign in lacks the correct password or email.
 It has been tested in cases where access cannot
 	be granted due to incorrect password, incorrect email, or when both are incorrect.

+  Test Cases
+  The first test case creates a seller (Seller 1).
+  The second test case creates a customer (Customer 1).
+  The third test case creates a second seller (Seller 2).
+  The fourth test case creates a second customer (Customer 2).
+  The fifth test case has Seller 1 login, send a message to Seller 2